YetiForceCompany/YetiForceDoc/docs/1-introduction/1-requirements/README.md

 </IfModule>
 ```

-## Addotional configuration using user.ini
+## Additional configuration using user.ini

 You can also quickly change the PHP configuration by creating a user.ini file in the main directory `$_SERVER['DOCUMENT_ROOT']`, right now it supports CGI/FastCGI.
 However, be careful because not all parameters can be configured this way (https://www.php.net/manual/en/configuration.changes.modes.php).